tetratelabs/wazero/examples/allocation/README.md

 * [Rust](rust) - Calls Wasm built with `cargo build --release --target wasm32-unknown-unknown`
 * [TinyGo](tinygo) - Calls Wasm built with `tinygo build -o X.wasm -scheduler=none --no-debug -target=wasi X.go`

+Note: Each of the above languages differ in both terms of exports and runtime behavior around allocation, because there is no WebAssembly specification for it.
+For example, TinyGo exports allocation functions while Rust does not.
+Also, Rust eagerly collects memory before returning from a Wasm function while TinyGo does not.

-Note: The above are language-specific because there's no WebAssembly specification for memory allocation.
-This mean exported functions are different and how pointers map to parameters are different.
-That said, the examples are as close to the same as possible with subtle differences and gotchas mentioned in the respective README files.
+We still try to keep the examples as close to the same as possible, and highlight things to be aware of in the respective source and README files.